Walking-Working Surfaces and Personal Fall Protection Systems Final Rule

-Post-harvesting activities are not integrally related to core agricultural operations; therefore, they are considered general industry activities that the final rule covers.
+Post-harvesting activities are not integrally related to core agricultural operations and therefore are considered to be general industry activities covered by the rule.
 These general industry post-harvesting activities include:

 - Post-harvesting activities not on a farm, such as receiving, sorting, cleaning, sorting, sizing, weighing, inspecting, stacking, packaging and shipping; and